d1programmer/bkmgtapi/README.md

             - The API will return a list of book objects in JSON format.
             - Each book object contains an `id`, `title`, `author`, `published_date`, `edition`, `description`, and `genre`.

-        Error Handling:
-            - 404 Not Found: If there are no books in the system.

     - Edit a book

         URL: `books/:book_id`